Volunteers are essential to our farm! Here are some of the types of volunteer opportunities we offer:

 - Positively no chasing, harassing, or riding of any of the animals.

-- Phones may be carried in pockets and used for taking photographs; if you need to communicate with someone using your phone, you must do this inside.
+- Phones may be carried in pockets and used for taking photographs; if you need to communicate with someone using your phone, you should do this inside.

-Don’t want to get your hands dirty, but want to help?
+Don’t want to get your hands dirty, but still want to help?

 We have jobs for you!
 Here are just some of the jobs our volunteers do who are not working outside!